2013 World Series: Game 6

 Boston Red Sox Hall of Fame members Carlton Fisk and Luis Tiant, both of whom played in historic Game 6 of the 1975 World Series, threw ceremonial first pitches.
+The national anthem was performed by Celtic punk band Dropkick Murphys.
 Boston won Game 6 in a rout, by scoring six runs on the Cardinals rookie Michael Wacha, who had previously been unbeaten in the playoffs.
 World Series Most Valuable Player David Ortiz was walked by the Cardinals four times, and scored twice.
 Boston's Shane Victorino opened the scoring with a three-run double in the third inning and had four runs batted in.
 Red Sox pitcher John Lackey pitched six scoreless innings.
 The Cardinals only seriously threatened in the seventh inning when they scored on Carlos Beltrán's single and had the bases loaded with two outs, but Boston reliever Junichi Tazawa got the final out.
 Koji Uehara came in again to pitch a perfect ninth, striking out Matt Carpenter swinging to end the game, series, baseball season, and clinch their eighth overall title.

 With this win, Boston won the championship at Fenway Park for the first time since 1918.
 The win was the third championship in the last ten seasons for the Red Sox.
 This was the most recent World Series in which the championship was won by the home team until 2020, which the Dodgers won the series clinching Game 6 as the home team (Game 6 in 2020 was not played at Dodger Stadium due to the ongoing COVID-19 pandemic).
 The next time a team won at their home stadium was when the Houston Astros won the 2022 World Series.
+The Red Sox were the first team to go from last place to the World Series title since the Minnesota Twins did so in the 1991 World Series.

 The average list price on the resale market for a ticket to Game 6 was $1,860, according to TiqIQ, a ticket tracking company.
-This was the final World Series of the 2010s in which the home team won a deciding game and received the Commissioner's Trophy on their home field.